natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

     In [9]: print(only_digits)
     [10, 20, 30, 40]

-Аналогичный вариант в виде list comprehensions:
+A similar version with list comprehensions:

 .. code:: python